minetest/minetest/doc/lua_api.md

 Spatial Vectors
 ===============

-Minetest stores 3-dimensional spatial vectors in Lua as tables of 3 coordinates, and has a class to represent them (`vector.*`), which this chapter is about.
+Luanti stores 3-dimensional spatial vectors in Lua as tables of 3 coordinates, and has a class to represent them (`vector.*`), which this chapter is about.
 For details on what a spatial vectors is, please refer to Wikipedia: https://en.wikipedia.org/wiki/Euclidean_vector.